Best Gaming Chairs in 2022

 Q: What Is A Gaming Chair?

-A: Gaming chairs are traditional office chairs on steroids.
-They’re designed with more flair, intended to hold more weight and allow you to feel the perfect blend of comfort and support for long gaming sessions.
+A: Gaming chairs are traditional office chairs that are designed with more flair, intended to hold more weight and allow you to feel the perfect blend of comfort and support for long gaming sessions.
 Not comfortable enough to have you nod off while you’re camping in CoD, and support enough to maintain your posture and keep your head in the game, right where it belongs.

 Q: What Benefits Do Gaming Chairs Have Compared To Office Chairs?